jimsnns/jimsnns/README.md

 ## About Me

-Hello! 👋 I'm Dimitris, a passionate and dedicated Softwrare Engineer with a love for Data Science.
+Hello! 👋 I'm Dimitris, a passionate and dedicated Softwrare Engineer with a love for Machine Learning and Data Science.
 With a strong background in SQL, C#, Python.
 I thrive on finding solutions in complex issues and I constantly seek to improve my skills and knowledge.

 ### Professional Background